balazskreith/devclego/README.md

 ## 3. Bugs and feature requests

-I appreciate every comments, and bug requests you do, please create an issue for each.
+I appreciate every comments, and bugfix requests you do, please create an issue for each.

 ## 4. Contributing